 A student at the Royal Veterinary College recently asked her professor “what do you think is the most important thing you should know as a new vet”.
 His reply was immediate and to the point.
 “A good vet nurse,” he said.

-To mark Veterinary Nursing Awareness Month, our content marketing manager Iain Harrison asked Kath to give us her take on her veterinary nursing career, what she enjoys most about her job and what makes Vets Now such a special place to work.
+Our content marketing manager Iain Harrison asked Kath to give us her take on her veterinary nursing career, what she enjoys most about her job and what makes Vets Now such a special place to work.